 What is 2FA?

-2FA (also known as 2-factor authentication) is the verification of a user’s online identity using two distinct factors, comprising of “something you know”, “something you have” or “something you are”.
+2FA (also known as 2-Factor or Multi-Factor Authentication) is the verification of a user’s online identity using at least two distinct factors, comprising of “something you know”, “something you have” or “something you are”.

-The current practice used by financial institutions in Hong Kong is to require clients to go through a 2-factor authentication process – (1) a Personal Identification Number (PIN), which is issued by the financial institution and (2) a One-Time Password (OTP), which is generated by a hardware token device or software token application.
-This is also the same practice adopted by Saxo Capital Markets HK Ltd ("SCM").
+The current practice used by leading financial institutions across the globe is to require clients to go through a 2-factor authentication process, usually, a password chosen by the user and either a One-Time Password (OTP) generated by a hardware or software token or delivered through SMS.
+Saxo Group has also adopted this practice.

 What is the purpose of 2FA?

 The key objectives of 2FA are to protect the client’s online trading account and information from unauthorised access and enhance the overall security of online trading systems.

 Saxo Group takes a proactive role in protecting our clients.
 We have risk mitigating measures in place to protect your online trading account and information from unauthorised access.
 Should you require assistance, please contact Saxo Group for more details.